ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 This chapter covers multi-step approach to convert given query into SQL format.

-SQL clause has dedicated operation for this, will be used to interact with the database engine.
+SQL clause has a dedicated operation for this, which will be used to interact with the database engine.

 The query we are considering for this,